 Ideally, it may be worthwhile to invest in a higher-end model rather than a cheap fix.
-Lower priced stick vacs typically don’t last as long as traditional vacuum cleaners, whether it’s runtime or the actual longevity of the appliance.
+Lower-priced stick vacs typically don’t last as long as traditional vacuum cleaners, whether it’s runtime or the actual longevity of the appliance.
 So, you could end up having to replace the stick vac every couple of years or so.

 Not all cordless vacuum cleaners are made equal.
 Some models are made specifically for carpets, while others are only suitable for stairs and hardwood floors.
 Although plenty of new models are now made to cover all bases.
 If the stick vac isn’t compatible on a particular surface, it won’t perform as well and will result in dirt and debris being left behind.
 For the best results, ensure that the model you buy is fit for your home.

 Since these are handheld appliances, you need to keep in mind that you’ll be carrying your stick vac around the house instead of dragging it along the floor like a barrel vacuum.
-That’s why it’s important to check the weight of the handstick, preferably by trying it on at the store or comparing it with an item of a similar weight.
-Some of the lightest models can weigh as little as two kilograms or slightly less.
+That’s why it’s important to check the weight of the handstick, preferably by trying it on at the store or comparing it with an item of similar weight.
+Some of the lightest models can weigh as little as 2kg or slightly less.
 Although, getting a heavier vac could be a good workout!

 For the sake of convenience, most handstick vacuums are cordless.
 This means you’ll want to keep the battery life of your vacuum in mind.
 Batteries should last for a few years of average use, unless you plan on vacuuming a lot.
-Eventually though, they will lose their ability to hold a charge.
+But eventually, they will lose their ability to hold a charge.
 Once the battery dies, it’s sometimes cheaper to just replace the vacuum itself.
 So, make sure you check the warranty on the battery before you purchase.
-Also consider how long the battery will last for every use – this tends to be up to around 30 to 50 minutes at a time.
+Also, consider how long the battery will last for every use – this tends to be up to around 30 to 50 minutes at a time.

 Being smaller and less powerful than upright vacuums doesn’t mean that handstick vacuums are that much quieter.
 If noise bothers you when you’re vacuuming, then you should look for a model with a lower decibel rating.